 4. Diaspora (Grades 3-12)

 This residency helps students understand major events in African-American History by exposing them to pioneers, cultures and time periods that yielded innovation and change.
-Eras such as the Great Migration, Harlem Renaissance, Civil Rights Movement and Hip-Hop are explored through dance, choreography, music, poetry and “salon” discussion groups.
+Eras such as the Great Migration, Harlem Renaissance, and the Civil Rights Movement are explored through dance, choreography, music, poetry and “salon” discussion groups.

 Site Visits (Grades 2-12)